raphv/gexf-js/README.md

 URLs in attributes can now be replaced by hyperlinks using the replaceUrls option in config.js

+Edge weights are now listed.
+This can be disabled with the showEdgeWeight option in config.js

 ### Contributors ##

 #### Raphaël Velt (main developer, french and english versions)